imThili/Bachelor-Thesis-ANN/readme.md

 # An artificial neural network to predict leakage amount in a water distribution network
-Let me present my bachelor thesis
+Let me present my bachelor thesis:
 > Water leakage detection in a water distribution network using Artificial Neural Network

 ## Overview